NHS-NGS/GeL2MDT/Docker/README.md

 # GeL2MDT Docker installation - experimental #

+This docker configuration creates two containers:
+1. Gel2MDT Django installation with VEP
+2. Postgres database backend

+Whilst VEP is intalled within the container, it requires that the reference genome files and VEP cache to be available on the host machine.
+Likewise, in order to maintain a persistent database the Postgres install stores the database files on the local machine and the cached JSON files from GEL are also stored on the host.

 ### Clone the Repo
     git clone -b docker https://github.com/KingsPM/GeL2MDT.git
 ### Edit site-specific details